Andrettin/Wyrmsun/readme.txt

 - Fixed a couple of crashes which randomly occurred when loading a map in the editor.
 - Added 1440 resolution width.
 - Added 864 and 900 resolution heights.

+* Modding
+- Mod screen display improvements.
+- Added support for "ThornsDamage" field for units (damages the unit's attacker when hit at melee range).

 * Quests
 - The Shinsplitter Clan no longer builds a smithy or lumber mill during the A Bargain is Struck scenario.